Itsindigo/itsindigo/README.md

 ## Hi there 👋

 My name's Matt, and I'm available for hire!
-I'm on the look out for Senior/Staff level opportunities at Series A/B growth-stage startups.
-I love to ship software that's a dream to pilot.
+I'm on the look out for Senior/Staff level opportunities at Series A/B growth-stage startups, and bonus points if you're building with Golang.
 Here are some places you can reach me:

  *  On X [@EatsIndigo](https://x.com/EatsIndigo)
  *  On LinkedIn [@matthew-bridges](https://www.linkedin.com/in/matthew-bridges/)